Agricultural Finance: The Hottest and Most Overlooked Asset Class in the World?

 A: Since it was a massive company with many different departments, I was able to push for a financial rotational position when I started working.

-So I began in the commercial / legal department and planned to move to the internal M&A / corporate development department, work there for 3-4 years, and then score well on the GMAT and get into a top 5 business school.
+So I began in the commercial / legal department and planned to move to the corporate development team, work there for 3-4 years, and then score well on the GMAT and get into a top 5 business school.

 After 6 months of working there, though, I hated it and desperately wanted to leave.